awsdocs/amazon-cloudfront-developer-guide/doc_source/Streaming_URLs.md

 + **streamer** – `rtmp://s5c39gqb8ow64r.cloudfront.net/cfx/st` \(with no trailing slash\)
 +  **file** – `videos/mediafile.flv`

-To use the JW Player wizard, go to the [Setup Wizard](http://www.jwplayer.com/wizard/) page on the JW Player website\.
+For more information about JW Player, go to the [JW Player website](http://www.jwplayer.com)\.

 ## MPEG Files<a name="Streaming_MP4_URLs"></a>